-The financial statements have been prepared on the basis that the Company will continue as a going concern after considering the Company's cash position of CHF 82.4 million as of June 30, 2016 which includes the \$13.5 million (CHF 13.2 million) the Company raised in the Series E Extension financing in April 2016.
-The Company also received a clinical milestone payment of CHF 14 million in July 2016 related to the collaboration with Genentech on the anti-tau antibody program.
+The financial statements have been prepared on the basis that the Company will continue as a going concern after considering the Company's cash position of CHF 67.9 million as of March 31, 2016 and the additional \$13.5 million (CHF 13.2 million) the Company raised in the Series E Extension financing in April 2016.

-To date, the Company has financed its cash requirements primarily from share issuances and revenues from collaboration agreements.
+To date, the Company has financed its cash requirements primarily from share issuances and the revenues from collaboration agreements.
 The Company is a clinical stage company and is exposed to all the risks inherent to establishing a business.
 Inherent to the Company's business are various risks and uncertainties, including the substantial uncertainty as to whether current projects will succeed.
 The Company's success may depend in part upon its ability to (i) establish and maintain a strong patent position and protection, (ii) enter into collaborations with partners in the biotech and pharmaceutical industry, (iii) successfully move its product candidates through clinical development, (iv) attract and retain key personnel, and (v) acquire capital to support its operations.